scribe-security/docs/docs/valint/policies.md

 > By default `valint` looks for ``.valint.rego` file.

-Usage, use the following rule structure
+Use the following rule structure.

 ```bash
 package verify
 default allow = false